• Working with Resistant Parents/Caregivers in Play Therapy

 • Adverse Childhood Experiences (ACES) can be a part of growing up.
 But how can we help turn these obstacles into opportunities for growth and resilience and apply this knowledge to the play therapy process?
 This course explores how play therapy can be used to help mitigate the effects of ACES.
 Learn the major categories of ACES, along with protective factors or strategies that have been shown to be helpful both in the short-term and long-term.
 This course is designed to enhance or increase the professional knowledge of graduate-level counselors.

-• As a graduate of the Synergetic Play Therapy® Certification program, you now have access to the SPT Certified Community, a one-stop-shop for resources, important updates, and a community of other Certified Synergetic Play Therapists and Certified Synergetic Play Providers looking to connect with YOU!
+• As a graduate of the Synergetic Play Therapy Certification program, you now have access to the SPT Certified Community, a one-stop-shop for resources, important updates, and a community of other Certified Synergetic Play Therapists and Certified Synergetic Play Providers looking to connect with YOU!
 So what is the SPT Certified Community Membership?
 This Membership is an opportunity for MORE!
 More engagement, more opportunities to connect and build relationships, More support, and More content to deepen your learning!
 By signing up for the SPT Certified Community Membership you are gaining access to exclusive content:

 • Monthly LIVE Webinars with Lisa and Special Guest Teachers

-• Monthly Circle of Support Gatherings (NEW!)
+• Monthly Circle of Support Gatherings

-• Monthly Yoga/Embodied Awareness Classes (NEW!)
+• Monthly SPT Connect Opportunities (NEW!)

 • Access to the full Webinar Library with 70 webinars and counting